marcelb/GodotSSRWater/README.md

 The SSR part of the shader is done in a function of its own, so it should be possible to use the SSR functionality separately.

+## Godot Version

+Godot 4.2.X (the shader code itself should generally run on all Godot versions 4.0 - 4.2)

 ## Usage

-Load the project in Godot 4.1 (or possibly later) and hit "Run".
+Load the project in Godot and hit "Run".

 Use the shader settings to both change look and performance of the shader.